tieleman/Advent-of-Code-2021/README.md

 Used a couple of helpful functions from [swift-algorithms](https://github.com/apple/swift-algorithms) to massage and process the data without writing a bunch of boilerplate.

+## Day 2: Dive!

+Fairly straightforward, started with a quick 'n dirty solution, later changed it to use a bit more functional approach using map/reduce and avoiding local state/side effects.